mpv-player/mpv/DOCS/interface-changes.rst

       at parsing time).
 This does not affect options which start with "--no-", but do not use the mechanism for negation options.
       (Also see client API change for API version 1.23.)
+    - add almost all options to the property list, meaning you can change options without adding "options/" to the property name
  --- mpv 0.20.0 ---
     - add --image-display-duration option - this also means that image duration is not influenced by --mf-fps anymore in the general case (this is an